Disclosing Your Disability

 You are not required to disclose that you have a disability or mental illness unless it interferes with your ability to carry out the essential functions of the job you’re applying for.
 However, keep in mind that you have the legal right to reasonable accommodations in the workplace and that if you do require accommodations, it is your responsibility to let your employer know.

-Use the resource below to help you explore issues surrounding talking about your disability to employers.
-Click on the image for a larger version.
+Click the image below to view a resource to help you explore issues surrounding talking about your disability to employers.

 The Ontario Human Rights Code and the Canada Human Rights Act both legislate that employers cannot discriminate against persons with disabilities and requires employers to provide reasonable accommodations.
-As well, the new Accessibility for Ontarians with Disabilities Act (AODA) is mandating new requirements for all workplaces to adopt inclusive recruiting and selection practices by the year 2017.
+As well, the Accessibility for Ontarians with Disabilities Act (AODA) mandates requirements for all workplaces to adopt inclusive recruiting and selection practices.
 Be aware of your legal rights by reading over the legislation and the related guides.

 When should I disclose?